 Nanga Sumpa Lodge operates as a type of “village stay”.
 The accommodation is separate from the longhouse so guests and longhouse residents have their own space and privacy.
 However, guests are able to visit the longhouse, gain an insight into the Iban way of life and experience a range of activities focused on the clean rivers and pristine rainforest of the local area.

-The three new Forest Rooms are approximately 35 m2 in size and include ensuite bathrooms.
+The three Forest Rooms are approximately 35 m2 in size and include ensuite bathrooms.
 The rooms have mesh on the windows to keep insects out.
-The three rooms share an Iban-style ruai, or covered verandah.
+The rooms share an Iban-style ruai, or covered verandah.
 Each of the Forest Rooms can comfortably accommodate four people.
 These spacious rooms are ideal for families or couples seeking a higher level of comfort and privacy than was previously offered at Nanga Sumpa Lodge.

 A generator supplies electricity from 6.30-10.30 pm to power the main lights and fans.
 Solar powered nightlights illuminate the public areas, walkways and bathrooms.
 Meals are prepared in the lodge and feature rice, noodles, chicken, fish, fresh jungle vegetables and other local delicacies.

 Activities at Nanga Sumpa include travelling further upriver by longboat to have a swim at a waterfall; visiting the longhouse and surrounding farms; participating in the daily activities of the Iban people; and jungle trekking on trails that take you along streams and through farmlands to primary rainforest.
 Orangutan live in the area and sometimes it is possible to see the “man of the forest” in its natural environment.

 For tailor-made programmes, tours and activities centred on Nanga Sumpa Lodge please contact firstname.lastname@example.org.

 The following tour programmes include a stay and activities at Nanga Sumpa: